envoyproxy/envoy-mobile/docs/root/api/http.rst

 Once a ``Request`` and ``ResponseHandler`` have been created, a stream can be opened using an `Envoy instance <_starting_envoy>`_.

-Doing so returns a ``StreamEmitter`` which allows the sender to write to the stream, close the stream, send trailers, etc.
+Doing so returns a ``StreamEmitter`` which allows the sender to interact with the stream.

 **Kotlin**::